FridljDa/ihw-forest-paper/README.md

 Simulation results from scripts in the *scripts* directory that have been pre-computed/cached.

 ### **vignettes/**
 R markdown documents that produce the pre-rendered vignettes above upon being compiled (using files saved in the *precomputed_results* folder).
-The only exception is the vignette for the hQTL data analysis example, which we include as part of the Bioconductor package [IHWpaper](http://bioconductor.org/packages/devel/IHWpaper).